livedefi/MessageVault/frontend/README.md

 ## Security Notes
 - Do not expose private keys in the frontend.
- - `ALLOWED_ORIGINS` only applies if you introduce custom dev endpoints; otherwise it is unused.
 - Do not commit `.env` files; manage secrets via environment-specific configuration.

 ## Build & Deploy